 Has this Media Source failed a fact check?
 LET US KNOW HERE.

-Bias: Left, Misleading
+Reasoning: Left, Misleading

 Country: United Kingdom